Live Casino Guide

 Romania

-EEA members include all EU members plus Norway, Iceland, Liechtenstein, Switzerland.
+EEA members include all EU members plus Norway, Iceland and Liechtenstein.

-One of key provisions of the Treaty, relevant to the issue of online gambling, is the set out in Article 49 and relates to the freedom of EEA member service providers to offer their services to residents of all EEA member residents.
-It is one of the often cited "Four Freedoms Principles" and provides that,
+One of key provisions of the Treaty, relevant to the issue of online gambling, is the set out in Article 56 (formerly 49) and relates to the freedom of EEA member service providers to offer their services to residents of all EEA member residents.
+It is one of the often cited “Four Freedoms Principles” and provides that,

 So what's the relevance of all this to online gambling and more specifically live dealer casino services?